Equestria: Capital Region

-The Capital Region is Equestria's foundation and "ancestral lands", where the united cooperation between the unicorns, pegasi, and earth ponies brought an end to Eternal Winter.
+The Capital Region is Equestria's foundation and "ancestral lands", and its heartland in terms of culture, history, and political power.
+Its where the first "Hearth Warming" event united cooperation of the three pony tribes (earth, pegasi, unicorn) ended the "Eternal Winter".
 The Capital Region represents Equestria's original sovereign borders before the dynastic reign of Princess Celestia; all outlying territories represent the subsequent thousand-year expansion of the nation's imperialist interests.
 Much of the Capital Regions are "crown lands"; i.e. they are legally considered public land and are apart from the monarch's private estate.

 Ponyville

 Ponyville is the home of the series' main characters—Twilight Sparkle, Rainbow Dash, Applejack, Pinkie Pie, Fluttershy, Rarity, and Spike.
 Faust aimed for a "fairy-tale kind of feel" with Ponyville.
 Her photo references to Dave Dunnet were German cottages.
 His design incorporated elements that were part of real horses such as horseshoe-shaped archways, hay bales, and troughs.

 Ponyville is known for its agricultural produce—apples, pears, carrots, etc.—and is home of "Sweet Apple Acres", Equestria's only source of domesticated zap apple jam.
 Ponyville has a school district, a diplomatic mission, a tourist destination, and a rail center—being the first/last connecting stop between Canterlot and other principalities.
 Ponyville incorporates minor influences from traditional small-town Americana.

 The town has a host of eccentric characters, and is the setting for many episodes of the Friendship is Magic series.
 Twilight Sparkle's first impression of Ponyville upon first arrival was "Everypony in this town is crazy!"

 The season 4 finale, "Twilight's Kingdom", introduces the Castle of Friendship in Ponyville as the residence of Twilight Sparkle, her assistant Spike, and her pupil Starlight Glimmer.

 According to the book Art of Equestria, which describes the creation of Friendship is Magic, the creator of the series, Lauren Faust, originally proposed the name Fillydelphia (a pun on the city of Philadelphia) instead of Ponyville.
 The series later added Fillydelphia as a new, separate city.

 Faust wrote in a comment on her DeviantArt page that the Everfree Forest is west of Ponyville, Sweet Apple Acres is southwest, Canterlot is northeast, and Fluttershy's cottage and meadow are located north of the farm.
 However, in subsequent interviews, both Faust and the supervising director and executive producer of the series, Jayson Thiessen, mentioned that the geography and continuity of the show are loosely defined and may change as necessary, and a layout artist for the series stated on December 10, 2011, that the production team had no official map of Equestria for reference.

 Upon the release of Art of Equestria, however, an official map was released.
 It suggests that the Everfree Forest is to the east of Ponyville, Sweet Apple Acres to the southeast, and Fluttershy's cottage and meadow are located north of the farm.